 The cortado drink originated in Spain, and even today in many Spanish- and Portuguese-speaking countries, the words “coffee” and “espresso” are used synonymously (What Is the Difference Between Coffee and Espresso?).
 In fact, even though cortado began in Spain, there are numerous similar drinks available in this country today.
 These include:

 - Café cortado: espresso with a dash of milk

 - Café solo corto: a small amount of black coffee

-- Cortadito (Cuba): espresso with heated sweetened condensed milk
+- Cortadito (Cuban): espresso with heated sweetened condensed milk

 - Italian macchiato, cappuccino, or flat white: milk, foam, or both of these added to coffee